nuta/resea/docs/server-writers-guide.md

 Server Writer's Guide
 ======================

-An server is called *server* if it provides services to other processes.
+An user program is called *server* if it provides services to other processes.
 Note that there're no differences between apps and servers: it's just [a terminology used in microkernels](https://en.wikipedia.org/wiki/Microkernel#Servers).

 ### Getting started